LewisRa/Information-tech/README.md

 10. Communication servers - IM, audio/video cals, virtual conferencing, auditing messages/calls, integrating PBX or PSTN
   - VOIP protocol
   - Lync server vs Jabber

+  ## IT Service Managment
+  - ICT infrastructure management
+  - Service Desk
+  - IT Infrastructure Library (ITIL)
+  - Microsoft Operations Framework (MOF)
+  - FitSM

+  ## Data backups
+ Data loss can translate to lost customers, lawsuits, tarnished reputations, and lost revenue, so protect data with regular backups.

+ Also, performing regular mock drill restoration to check that backup works is beneficial.

+ Backup professionals have a responsibility to design a complete disaster recovery solution.
+A complete disaster recovery solution plan

 ---
 ## When to build desktop apps
 - App that can run standalone or offline